brandon-bethke-neudesic/bpm/README.md

 - create a directory in the bpm_modules folder for my-component
 - git fetch the repository at the specified URL
 - git checkout the specified commit hash in a subfolder
-- run npm install on my-component/hash at which point npm will manage dependencies.
+- run a supported package manager install on my-component/hash. (npm or yarn)

 In this example, the URL is relative.
 Dependency URLs can be a full URL or a relative URL.
 For any dependency that has a relative url, the `--remote` option will be used to resolve the relative url to a full url. origin is the default remote.
 Therefore, if the origin is http://github.com/user/my-component.git, then the dependency url will be resolved to http://github.com/user/my-depencency-1.git